Captain Volkonogov Escaped: Production

 The film received support from the Ministry of Culture of the Russian Federation, the Kinoprime Foundation for the Development of Contemporary Cinematography, the European Fund for Supporting Co-production and Distribution of Cinematographic and Audiovisual Works Eurimages, the Estonian Ministry of Culture and the Estonian Film Foundation.

 Production was carried out by the film companies Place of Power and Look-Film (Russia), Homeless Bob Production (Estonia), KinoVista (France).
 The producers were Valery Fedorovich, Yevgeny Nikishov, Aleksandr Plotnikov, co-producers Catherine Kissa, Charles-Evrard Chekhov and Nadezhda Zayonchkovskaya.

+The film's soundtrack features the Soviet Russian song Polyushko-pole, which can be heard in several instances throughout the film.
+It is performed and danced to by a choir of NKVD members and sung by the character Veretennikov as he is tortured.

+Production design

+The film featured anachronistic, non-period clothing, including modern sports tracksuits.

 Release

 The first screening of the film took place on September 8, 2021 at the 78th Venice Film Festival.
-The picture claimed the main prize of the Golden Lion.

 The film received the Audience Choice Award at the 32nd Kinotavr Open Film Festival (2021), the work entered the main competition and won in the Best Screenplay nomination.
 The film won the bronze medal in the main competition at the El Gouna Festival, Egypt, and also won the Best Feature Film award at the XXX Philadelphia International Film Festival, becoming the first Russian film in history to be awarded this prize.

-Captain Volkonogov Escaped is scheduled to be theatrically released in the Russian Federation in 2022 by Central Partnership.
+Captain Volkonogov Escaped was supposed to theatrically release in the Russian Federation by Central Partnership on April 7, 2022, but was postponed to autumn and then subsequently shelved.